5 Primary Bone Cancer Symptoms You Should Know

 As long as you pick it up early, the survival is relatively high.
 That’s why information and prevention are so important.
 The “good” news is that it’s easier to diagnose this kind of cancer because of a very specific kind of pain.
 Today, we’re going to talk about other primary bone cancer symptoms, so that you can stay on the lookout.

 What is primary bone cancer?Primary bone cancer isn’t all that common.
 It’s much less well-known than other cancers like breast and colon cancer.
-It may not be common, but it does happen.
-People often confuse their symptoms with other diseases, which is why it’s so important to get better information to the public.

 This disease affects the body’s skeletal system.
 The most commonly affected areas are bones around the knee, femur, and tibia.
 It has no relationship to secondary bone cancer, which happens from another type of cancer spreading to the bones.
 There are three types of primary bone cancer.